Training and information sessions header 2

 Student athletes can use Buckeye Degree Planner as their degree plan goes live; however, athletic eligibility will continue to be calculated in the current degree audit system until all new functionality is in place.
 Athletes should continue to work closely with their college advisor and SASSO counselor.

-If you have both an undergraduate and graduate audit currently you will be able to see both once those programs are live in Buckeye Degree Planner.
+If you have both an undergraduate and graduate audit, currently you will only be able to see the undergraduate audit.
+Once graduate programs are available in Buckeye Degree Planner, both audits will be visible in Buckeye Degree Planner.

 No, students will continue to register as they normally do.
 Students can use Buckeye Degree Planner to map out what courses and requirements they need to satisfy each semester through graduation.